RageAgainstTheAssembly/EPML-ITMO/README.md

 # EPML HW 1

+This is just a brief README, you can find the full report in `docs/report.md`

 - Cookiecutter for the overall template
 - Poetry for dependencies, convenient setup with pyproject
 - Pre-commit hooks and linting (Black, isort, Ruff, MyPy, Bandit)